QR Code Generator

 Do QR codes expire?

-Is it safe to scan QR codes from unknown sources?
+Is it safe to scan a QR code?

 Formula